How to Navigate Falcon Discover

-This article introduces Falcon Discover.
-Falcon Discover enables IT hygiene by providing organizations with unprecedented visibility over the computers, applications and accounts being used in their environment, improving their overall security posture and resulting in them being better prepared against to repel attacks and stop a breach.
+Falcon Discover enables IT hygiene by providing organizations with robust visibility over the computers, applications and accounts being used in their environment.
+That visibility helps prepare companies against attacks, improve the overall security posture and prevent breaches.

-Discover can return searches within seconds without impacting the user or the network.
-Because the Falcon Platform is cloud based, all the requisite data is in the cloud resulting in no-impact searches.
-Also the data is available for 90 days.
-This gives Discover to ability to report both historical and current information in near real-time.
+Because the Falcon Platform is cloud based, Falcon Discover can return searches within seconds without impacting the user or the network.
+With 90 days of historical data, Falcon Discover has the ability to report both historical and current information in near real-time.

 - CrowdStrike 15-Day Free Trial